V. Questions and Answers on the Conditions for Entering the Kingdom of Heaven

 Some people say, disciples like Paul, those that suffer and sacrifice for the Lord, Aren’t they all qualified to enter the heavenly kingdom?
 It’s just as Paul once said, “I have fought a good fight, I have finished my course, I have kept the faith: From now on there is laid up for me a crown of righteousness” (2Ti 4:7-8).
 Many people think: Well, Paul labored for the Lord and inherited the crown of righteousness, so as long as we labor like Paul, we will all be able to inherit the crown of righteousness and enter the heavenly kingdom, right?
 Is that the truth?
 These words that Paul spoke, were they based on God’s word?
 Did the Lord Jesus ever say that Paul received the rewards and inherited the crown?
 Did the Holy Spirit ever testify that Paul entered the heavenly kingdom?
 None of these things were written in the Bible.
 Yes.
 The Lord Jesus never said Paul was the one who would inherit the crown and enter the heavenly kingdom!
 Yes.
 These are only our own conceptions and imaginations!
 As you can see, Paul's words are not supported by the evidence.
 Therefore, we can't use Paul’s words as the basis of how to enter the heavenly kingdom.
 As for obtaining eternal life and entering the heavenly kingdom, the Lord Jesus once said it very clearly, “Not every one that said to me, Lord, Lord, shall enter into the kingdom of heaven; but he that does the will of my Father which is in heaven.
 Many will say to me in that day, Lord, Lord, have we not prophesied in your name? and in your name have cast out devils? and in your name done many wonderful works?
 And then will I profess to them, I never knew you: depart from me, you that work iniquity” (Mat 7:21-23).
 The Lord Jesus’ words are quite clear.
 People must leave their evil sins, be cleansed and follow God’s will in order to enter the heavenly kingdom.
 If they labor and sacrifice by mere zeal, while continuing to sin and resist God, if they cannot follow God’s way, then they are evildoers; they certainly will not be able to enter the heavenly kingdom.
 Paul, on the other hand, said that fighting the good fight, finishing his course and keeping the faith would allow him to enter the kingdom of heaven and be rewarded.
 Isn't this obviously in conflict with what the Lord Jesus said?
 According to Paul's viewpoint, as long as we labor for the Lord, we'll be able to receive the rewards and enter the heavenly kingdom.
 If that is the case, couldn’t all those Jewish Pharisees that travel sea and land to spread the gospel while condemning and resisting the Lord Jesus enter the heavenly kingdom?
 Those that preach and cast out demons in the name of the Lord but do not follow God’s way, aren't they eligible to enter the heavenly kingdom as well?
 Isn’t that viewpoint just too absurd?
 Why were the Pharisees never able to gain the Lord Jesus’ praise, no matter what they did?
 This was mainly because they only spread the gospel and endure suffering in pursuit of their own benefit and rewards.
 God is righteous.
 God can see into men’s minds and hearts.
 Therefore, when the Lord Jesus did His work, they were completely exposed.
 They fanatically condemned and resisted the Lord Jesus to protect their own positions and meal tickets.
 They were enemies of the Lord Jesus; they crucified Him on the cross.
 The end result was that they were cursed and punished by God.
 This is a commonly known fact.

 What becomes of the religious people in the last days?
 Many of those people are just like the Jewish Pharisees.
 Although they have labored for the Lord, everything they have done is in pursuit of blessings and rewards; they have been trying to obtain the crown and rewards; they are not practicing the Lord's words or obeying the Lord.
 Therefore, when they do work and make sacrifices, they do so according to their own whims and desires.
 They exalt themselves and testify about themselves in pursuit of their positions and reputations.
 They form factions, establish their own kingdoms.
 Even after many of them have done some work and endured some suffering, they lean on their seniority, self-righteously asking God for a place in the heavenly kingdom.
 How can these people, especially the pastors and elders, earn God's praise?
 When faced with God's work of judgment in the last days, not only do they not accept it, they fanatically resist and condemn Almighty God in order to protect their own positions and meal-tickets.
 They crucified God on the cross again.
 They provoked God’s disposition a long time ago.
 Isn’t this a fact?
 Do we not understand it yet?
 These facts are enough to prove that we who sacrifice and labor for the Lord will not necessarily be able to enter the heavenly kingdom.
 We that believe in the Lord but do not practice His words or follow His commandments are not motivated by our love of God or a desire to obey Him; we are merely seeking blessings and entry to heaven.
 We are tricking and exploiting God.
 No matter how much work we do, no matter how we suffer, we will not earn God’s praise. let's read more of Almighty God’s words,“At a superficial glance, human beings seemed to be constantly bustling about as they expended themselves and worked for God, whereas they were in fact calculating, in the secret recesses of their inmost hearts, the next step they should take to win blessings or reign as kings.
 One could say that, as the human heart was enjoying God, it was at the same time scheming against God.
-Humanity in this condition meets with God’s deepest abhorrence and detestation; God’s disposition does not tolerate any human being deceiving or using Him” (from Utterances and Testimonies of Christ in the Beginning).
+Humanity in this condition meets with God’s deepest abhorrence and detestation; God’s disposition does not tolerate any human being deceiving or using Him” (from Introduction to Part One of The Word Appears in the Flesh).
 “You say you have always suffered whilst following God, that you have followed Him through thick and thin, and have shared with Him the good times and the bad, but you have not lived out the words spoken by God; you wish only to run about after God each day, and have never thought to live out a life of meaning.
 You say that, in any case, you believe God is righteous: You have suffered for Him, run around for Him, and devoted yourself for Him, and you have worked hard despite not receiving any recognition; He is sure to remember you.
 It is true that God is righteous, yet this righteousness is untainted by any impurities: It contains no human will, and it is not tainted by the flesh, or human transactions.
 All who are rebellious and in opposition, and not in compliance with His way, will be punished; none is forgiven, and no one is spared!” (“The Experiences of Peter: His Knowledge of Chastisement and Judgment” in The Word Appears in the Flesh).
 “You must know what kind of people I desire; those who are impure are not permitted to enter into the kingdom, those who are impure are not permitted to besmirch the holy ground.
 Though you may have done much work, and have worked for many years, in the end if you are still deplorably filthy—it is intolerable to the law of Heaven that you wish to enter My kingdom! ...
 If you only look to rewards, and do not seek to change your own life disposition, then all your efforts will be in vain—and this is an unalterable truth!” (“Success or Failure Depends on the Path That Man Walks” in The Word Appears in the Flesh).
 From God’s words, we can see that He is holy and righteous.
 God will definitely not allow dirty, corrupt humans to enter His kingdom.
 This is determined by God’s righteous disposition!
 Therefore, we must experience God’s judgment and cleansing in the last days to obtain the truth, free ourselves from our corrupt disposition and be obtained by God, to be saved and enter the heavenly kingdom.
 This is an undoubtable fact.

 from the movie script of Awakening from the dream